sherryxiaoyizhu/kotlin-youtube-app/README.md

 KotlinYouTube is an Android mobile application which renders hit music videos by parsing JSON through YouTube Data API.

-### Features and Funcationalities
+### Features & Functionalities

 #### Main Activity

 - Fetch and display thumbnail image, video title, channel profile image, number of views, and published time from network through YouTube Data API
 - Click on video (random piece) and redirect to one video view

-### One Video Activity
+#### One Video Activity

-- Fetch and display vide title (ellipsized "..." in action bar), thumbnail image, number views, published time, number of likes, number of comments from network through YouTube Data API
+- Fetch and display vide title (ellipsized in action bar), thumbnail image, number views, published time, number of likes, number of comments from network through YouTube Data API
 - Show video description in ScrollView
-- Click on video thumbnail and redirect to a web view
+- Click on video thumbnail and redirect to a WebView

 ### API